RobMans426/fuzzie-api-doc/mini_banners.md

 3. `payment_page`: Pick all mini banners that have `payment_page` in `locations` and place them in a slider

+Home API also contains the below keys, which show the possible values of `locations` and the meaning of the different values of the `position` in the MiniBanner object.

 ```
 "mini_banner_locations": [
   "home_page",